amphoradata/amphoradata.github.io/docs/guides/data/find.md

 ## Find an Amphora

-To find an Amphora, click Discover in the header, then search for key words, tags or locations.
-This will bring up a list of matching Amphora.
+To find an Amphora, click Discover in the header.
+This will take you to a list of all Amphoras on the platform.

+You can search this list multiple ways
 ![Search Data Market, Screenshot](/docs/assets/screenshots/DataMarketSearch.jpg)

+You can use the advanced search buttons to search for Amphora by
+1) Keywords
+2) Location
+3) Labels

+You can also view the data sets on a map if there is a specific location you are looking for

 ## Buy an Amphora